HonkaDonka/SonoLux/JOURNAL.md

 ## June 1: I messed up

 Switched to 4 layer PCB.
-I have a ground plane and a 5V plane
+I added a ground plane and a 5V plane, making wiring so much simpler.

+Also decided to make the LiPo battery circuit external to the board in favor of space and fear of frying things if I made a mistake.

 ![image](https://github.com/user-attachments/assets/1c62bfbe-a15c-4735-9cfa-ea204f0e0fc6)

+**Time spent this session: 2 hours**